MohsinNajmuddin/mohsin-test/README.md

-8. If user did not enter the correct Goodreads Id of the book or a wrong title is entered which does not exist in goodreads record, then a message will appear with an apology that to we could not find the book the user wanted to search.
+8. If the user did not enter the correct Goodreads Id of the book or a wrong title is entered which does not exist in goodreads record, then a message will appear with an apology that we could not find the book the user wanted to search.
 He is then asked to make the search again

 <img src="screenshots/eleven.png" width="3360"/>